Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 sudo systemctl restart ocserv

 That’s it!
-I hope this tutorial helped you install and configure OpenConnect VPN on Ubuntu 16.04 and Ubuntu 18.04.
-As always, if you found this post useful, then subscribe to our free newsletter.
+I hope this tutorial helped you install and configure OpenConnect VPN on Ubuntu 22.04.
+As always, if you found this post useful, then subscribe to our free newsletter to get more tips and tricks 🙂

 I follow your instruction but still receive this error on client